leerob/dart-react-todo/README.md

 }
 ```

-You'll notice some actions takes a `Todo` parameter.
+You'll notice some actions take a `Todo` parameter.
 Let's define the structure of our `Todo` model.

 ```dart
 class Todo {